kb8u/ZenPacks.Merit.AdvaFSP3000R7/README.rst

   * Added 100 Gig Transponder components.
 Removed commands to get SNMP statistics where index is not at the end of the OID

+* 1.12

+  * Changed modeler to retry bogus optical power receive recadings with snmpget.

+* 1.13

+  * Changed update_Adva_OPR_threshold to work on both FSP3000R7 and FSP150CC
+    models.
+Fixed bug in RenderServer.py so the command will work on devices on remote collectors.

 Known Issues
 ===========